 PlantSnap results were immediate

-Unlike other plant identification apps, Plantifier uses its users, not experts, to identify plants and flowers.
-Simply upload your photo and other users on the app will help you figure it out.
+In contrast to other plant apps, Plantifier relies on its users, not experts, to identify plants and flowers.
+After you upload your photo, other users on the app help you figure it out.
 The app also includes tips for garden care and can track the growth of your flowers and plants.
 Free

-My photo went up with lots of other user photos waiting to be identified.
+My photo joined lots of other user photos waiting to be identified.
 When I clicked on my picture, I got the screen below.
 Still waiting for my answer.